GRAINS-Corn, soybean futures slide on forecasts of warm weather in U.S. Midwest

 Meanwhile, Chicago wheat futures rose on technical buying and tight world supplies.

-Soybeans Sv1 and corn Cv1 were set to end the week lower, extending weekly losses.
+Soybeans Sv1 and corn Cv1 ended the week lower, and extended weekly losses.

 Wheat prices have been underpinned by concerns that hot and dry weather across India, one of the world's largest producers of wheat, is likely to diminish that nation's export potential, while similar conditions erode U.S. winter wheat crops and worry about European crops rises.